Benny Friedman: Military service

 In the summer of 1942, Friedman enlisted in the United States Navy with the rank of lieutenant.
 He was named an assistant football coach at the Great Lakes Naval Training Station in North Chicago, Illinois.
 He later served as the deck officer aboard the aircraft carrier USS Shangri-La in the Pacific Ocean theater of World War II.

 After being discharged, he went into the automobile sales business.
 He operated a Jeep dealership in Detroit.

 Brandeis University

 In June 1949, Friedman was hired as the athletic director at Brandeis University, a university founded in 1948 at Waltham, Massachusetts.
 He was also the school's first coach of the Brandeis football team when it began play in 1950.
 He remained the head football coach at Brandeis through the 1959 season.
-In 10 years as head coach, Friedman's Brandeis football teams compiled a record of 38–35–4.
+Despite the limited enrollment, the first years of the football program were incredibly successful winning their first game against the prestigious Harvard freshman team.
+In the following years Friedman's Judges posted a winning record in their first varsity season as well as going 6–1 in 1957, the team's best record.
+Friedman's run as head coach of the Judges was filled with years of struggles to attract high end talent.
+Additionally, players at Brandeis were required to maintain certain academic standards that made it challenging for Friedman to recruit.
+Despite this, in 10 years as head coach, Friedman's Brandeis football teams compiled a winning record of 38–35–4.

 In 1960, Brandeis discontinued its football program, noting that "the per capita cost of fielding a varsity football team is inordinately high in relation to other varsity and intramural sports."
 Despite the end of the football program, Friedman remained as the athletic director at Brandeis until April 1963 when he resigned his post.